emreyvz/Vscode-Snippet-Recommender-Extension/README.md

 # Visual Studio Code Snippet Recommender Extension

 This VS Code extension bring code snippets into the editor for selected keywords in every language.
 Extension can detect programming language and searched keyword's language and bring snippet by filtering detected languages.
-For best result, keywords searching on Google with only Stackoverflow answer filter.
+For best result, keywords are searching on Google with only Stackoverflow answer filter.
 And best result fetching by using Stackoverflow API.

 > Written by Emre Yavuz.